Identifiers

 Identifier equality

-Two identifiers are considered equal if the following algorithm returns true:
+Parser-owned duplicate checks currently treat two identifiers as equal if the following algorithm returns true:

 pro sameIdentifier(a, b: string): bol = {